 Of all the reviews on Amazon, none scores lower than three stars (of a maximum of five) and three quarters score four or five.

-People commonly refer to this book as "my oracle" and "my bible". the majority of readers recommend it - as I do - for everyone from the experienced breeder to the beginner.
+People commonly refer to this book as "my oracle" and "my bible".
+The majority of readers recommend it for everyone from the experienced breeder to the beginner.
+I support that recommendation.

 This is a popular book, loved by beginners and experts alike.